Check-in time is between 9:00 am and 4 p.m. seven days a week.

 There is no smoking anywhere in the House.
 Utah State law prohibits indoor smoking and smoking within 50 feet of any entrance.

 Ronald McDonald House Charities (RMHC) of the Intermountain Area is a nonprofit 501 (c)(3) organization and a chapter of the global RMHC.
-Our cornerstone is the Salt Lake Ronald McDonald House which provides a caring home-away-from-home for families of seriously ill children being treated at a Salt Lake City hospital.
-In addition, RMHC operates a Ronald McDonald Family Room; an in-hospital respite for parents of pediatric patients, in Ogden Regional Medical Center.
-RMHC extends its reach by awarding grants to children’s related nonprofits in the Intermountain area.
+Our cornerstone is the Salt Lake Ronald McDonald House which provides a caring home-away-from-home for families of seriously ill or injured children being treated at a Salt Lake City hospital.
+In addition, RMHC operates two Ronald McDonald Family Rooms; in-hospital respite areas for parents of pediatric patients, in Ogden Regional Medical Center and Primary Children's Hospital.

 The House is owned and operated by Ronald McDonald House Charities of the Intermountain Area, Inc. and is governed by a Board of Trustees.